FeeiCN/Security-PPT/RSAC-2022/2022_USA22_DSO-W01_01_Security-Automation-for-DevOps-at-the-Scale-of-Dell_1654094536617001TEqT.pdf.md

 2

-Fully dependent on security scanning
+Fully dependent on

+security scanning

 tools

 4

-Manual and timeconsuming
+Manual and time-

+consuming

 determination of